phpearth/stats/doc/installation.md

 The Composer installation script creates `app/config/parameters.yml` file by asking for configuration parameter values.
 Configuration parameters are described in comments in the [parameters.yml.dist](app/config/parameters.yml.dist).
-Provide ID and secret code for your Facebook application, default Graph API version, date range and other configuration.
-Configuration is further explained in the [configuration](configuration.md) chapter.
+Provide ID and secret code for your Facebook application, default Graph API version and other configuration.
+Configuration is explained in more details in the [configuration](configuration.md) chapter.